Ghulam Ishaq Khan Institute of Engineering Sciences and Technology: Agha Hasan Abedi Auditorium

-Admissions

-Admission to the university is based on the entry test.
-For BS programs, the syllabus for GIK Institute Admissions Test comprises Physics, Mathematics, and English based on Pakistan's Intermediate level syllabus.
-Eligibility criteria for admission to the university are at least 60% marks in physics and mathematics in FSc or Grade D in A levels.
-Entry test for the university is very competitive as a large number of prospective students compete for a limited number of seats.
-Starting in 2022, the institute shifted to taking online admission tests.

 Rankings

 The institute has been ranked number one in Pakistan and 30th internationally in Quality Education and has an overall ranking of 601-800th by The Times Higher Education in the World University Impact Rankings 2021.

 The Institute has been ranked third in the province of KPK, 22nd in Pakistan, 532nd Globally by UI Green Metric Rankings 2021.

 The university was given a "Reporter" status on The Times Higher Education World University Rankings 2022 and Young University Rankings 2022.

 Faculties and Departments

 Faculty of Engineering Sciences

-The Faculty offers a 4-year degree program leading to Bachelor of Science in Engineering Sciences which encompasses some of the modern fields of engineering such as:
+The Faculty offers a 4-year Bachelor's in Engineering Sciences which encompasses some of the modern fields of engineering such as: